thedoggybrad/real-esrgan-gui-lite-models-only/README.md

     * Simplified and traditional Chinese and English are currently supported.
     * Uses `locale.getdefaultlocale` for language detection.
     * Fallback to English by default if translated text is missing.
-    * You can add or improve translations by editing [`i18n.ini`](https://github.com/TransparentLC/realesrgan-gui/blob/master/i18n.ini).
-Contributions are very welcome!
-        * After adding your language to [`i18n.ini`](https://github.com/TransparentLC/realesrgan-gui/blob/master/i18n.ini), run the [`generate_locales_map.py`](https://github.com/TransparentLC/realesrgan-gui/blob/master/generate_locales_map.py) file and copy the `locales_map` variable from the output until the end.
-Then, replace the variable in [`i18n.py`](https://github.com/TransparentLC/realesrgan-gui/blob/master/i18n.py) with the one you copied.
-If you encounter any issues running [`generate_locales_map.py`](https://github.com/TransparentLC/realesrgan-gui/blob/master/generate_locales_map.py), try running `pip install -r requirements.txt` in the command line to install the necessary dependencies, and then try again.
-        * If you don't want to deal with [`generate_locales_map.py`](https://github.com/TransparentLC/realesrgan-gui/blob/master/generate_locales_map.py), you can directly add your language code and the visible name of your language to the `locales_map` variable in the [`i18n.py`](https://github.com/TransparentLC/realesrgan-gui/blob/master/i18n.py) file.

 ## Contributors
 [![Contributors](https://contrib.rocks/image?repo=TransparentLC/realesrgan-gui)](https://github.com/TransparentLC/realesrgan-gui/graphs/contributors)